The great investing myth (11): Generalisations to make money

 • Type II Errors: Avoiding opportunities because they don’t fit conventional wisdom.

-Exceptional winners—the outliers—don’t follow the rules of generalization.
+Exceptional winners—the outliers—don’t follow the rules of generalisation.
 They’re at one end of the bell curve, defying common beliefs.
-These companies have been adapting and thriving through changing and challenging operating environments.
+These companies had been small startups.
+They kept building, adapting and thriving through changing and challenging operating environments.
 Their growth seems unaffected by the macro events happening throughout the years.
 The winners are the very few high-quality companies that achieve exceptional performance.
+They are winners precisely because they defy generalisations.

-Similarly, when we generalise the sector to be good and have been rallying, we also buy the wrong ones.
-We invest in those that have not rallied or smaller caps without doing due diligence into these individual stocks.
+Similarly, when we generalise the sector to be good and have been rallying, we may buy the wrong ones.
+Investing in those that have not rallied or smaller caps without doing due diligence can be a mistake.

 Challenge conventional wisdom, do thorough due diligence, and seek outliers by digging deeper into metrics and fundamentals.

-Generalisations illuminate broad trend trends and guide our investment strategies.
-Beware of the possibility of inaccuracies and their extent.
+Generalisations illuminate broad trends and sentiments.
+Beware of the possibility of inaccuracies and their magitude.

 Track our investing performances.